atlasgong/mindvista/CONTRIBUTING.md

 — Atlas ❤️

-## General Guidelines
+# General Guidelines
 Please write clear and concise code.
 It is recommended to use a formatter (e.g. Prettier).
 Ensure that files are well-commented.

 ### Responsiveness
 REM is 16px.
 Do not use any absolute length units.
 If you do anyways, justification must be provided.
+Borders excepted.

 ### Accessibility
 We make an attempt to follow [WCAG 2.1 AA standards](https://www.w3.org/TR/WCAG21/).